Graphics and camera changes

 If you're looking for a better weather experience in Novigrad and environs, then be sure to pick up this relatively recent mod.
 It places a heavy emphasis on fog, but it also brings other treats such as more snow in Skellige and better light rain animations.
 If you think it overdoes it, the description page has a list of settings you can freely change with console commands.

 Want to take some awesome screenshots of Geralt in action?
 This mod provides a toggle button that lets you freeze the game at will, then fly your camera around in 3D space to line up the perfect picture.
 There's also a toggle for making yourself invisible (good for landscape shots), and an option to spawn fog and mist to make your shots more atmospheric.
 Requires the Debug Console Enabler.

+This mod continues to be updated and hit a 5.0 release in February 2018, adding more new 4K textures.
 If you looking for better, crisper, more detailed models and textures, feast your cat-like peepers on this mod.
 Rocks, trees, crates, roofs, walls, waterfalls, furs, and floors have all been overhauled with increased resolutions and brightness.
 If your rig is chugging already, you probably don’t want to add this mod’s extra workload.
 You should be OK as long as you’ve got a GTX970 or higher, though.

 Looking for a more lush and colorful look?
 The Fantasy Graphics mod removes some of the bluish tint from the game and makes some tweaks to the lighting to provide more of a high fantasy look.

 No Dirty Lenses